 Until the end of 2012, applications for grants were ranked according to how closely they matched the MOH’s priorities.
 Full grants were allocated starting with the highest ranking application until the funds ran out.
 Thus, eligible applications that ranked lower did not receive a grant.

 Now, grant calculations are based on a combination of how closely the application matches the MOH’s priorities and on the number of applications received.
 Partial grants will be paid to eligible applications.
 It should also be noted that funds available for the program are pre-determined, and that there is a chance that some eligible applications may not result in grants.

 Grant calculation will be completed according to a pre-set algorithm (please see examples below):

 - The application will be scored according to the MOH criteria.

 - A previous funding adjustment factor will be applied to take into account NEI grants received in the previous year.

 - A funds availability factor will be applied to take into account the funds available for the volume of eligible applications received.

 - The maximum amount nurses are able to access per year, per nurse, is $1,500.

 - The grant calculation is based solely on the tuition paid.
-No other expenses are permitted.
+No other expenses such as books, course material, salary replacement, student fees, travel, meals, and accommodations are permitted.